-Or, for a more advanced tutorial, check out the following example using additional elements to execute a chroma key in After Effects.
+Or, for a more advanced tutorial, check out the following example using additional elements to execute this effect in After Effects.

-Executing a chroma key in photoshop is a somewhat different process.
-Unfortunately, the chroma key workflow is different in every software program, so it may take time to adjust.
-To learn how to remove chroma key backgrounds in photoshop, check out the below video.
+Executing this effect in Photoshop is a somewhat different process.
+Unfortunately, the workflow is different in every software program, so it may take time to adjust.
+To learn how to remove keyed backgrounds in Photoshop, check out the below video.

 Learning to incorporate green screens and chroma key green paint into your filmmaking toolbox can open up a whole new range of possibilities within your creative projects.